 Whether you volunteer your time, give cash, non-cash goods, or give money by charging on a credit card, you can deduct your contribution in the year you make the donation and when the donation is delivered to the organization.
-Some methods used to donate are pretty cut and dry about when the donation is considered deductible, but there may be a few methods used, like via check, text message, or charge card where you may be wondering, “when is my donation considered made and tax-deductible?”
+Some methods used to donate are pretty cut and dry with regard to when the donation is considered deductible, but there may be a few methods used, like via check, text message, or charge card where you may be wondering, “when is my donation considered made and tax deductible?”

 - Donations via check: The donation is considered delivered the date you mailed the check.

 - Contributions via text message: Deductible in the year you send the text message if the contribution is charged to your telephone or wireless account.

 - Credit card: Contributions charged on your bank credit card are deductible in the year you make the charge.

 Don’t forget you can even make a donation on the last day of the year and receive tax savings while helping someone in need.
 A donation made in late December means tax savings on a return due less than four months later.
 A donation made the following January can’t be claimed until the following year.

 While potential tax savings shouldn’t impact your charitable giving, it makes sense to be mindful of the opportunities provided by appropriate charitable tax planning.
 After all, the more you save when you donate, the more you can afford to donate again.
 Now is the perfect time to show your generosity and give to your favorite charity.

 TurboTax Has You Covered